OcelotBabou/Quartz/content/2-The World/Regions/Locations/Mozbull Pass.md

 **Local Legends or Stories:**

-The pass itself is considered a legend in itself, and where it to be true every section of its treacherous path would serve as fuel for legends and stories.
+The pass is considered a legend in itself, and were it to be true every section of its treacherous path would serve as fuel for legends and stories.

 **Visitors' Experience:**